-Final Examinations of at least two hours are held in all subjects according to the schedule that is published by the Office of the Vice President of Academic Services each semester.
-No student will be excused from any final examination without the approval of the Vice President of Academic Services.
+Final examinations of at least two hours are held in all subjects according to the schedule that is published by the Office of the Vice President of Academic Services each semester.
+Students who have three final examinations scheduled on the same day are entitled to have one final exam moved to another day by contacting the instructors at least two weeks before the start of the final exam week.